siriusbeans/nocturnal/README.md

 -User is rewarded NOCT tokens after trade is executed
 -User can monitor accumulated NOCT rewards while assets are deposited
 -User can withdraw assets from contract at anytime, but will not receive NOCT rewards if assets are withdrawn
--User's NOCT rewards are a function of total deposited asset (in USD at time of deposit) and total time deposited
+-User's NOCT rewards are a function of total deposited asset (in USDC at time of deposit) and total time deposited
--Users can earn rewards by staking NOCT
 -Fees are collected from users upon each trade execution or upon each early trade withdrawal
 -A portion of the trading fees is collected for Chainlink price feed data (no premium)
--A portion of the trading fees is collected for Ethereum transaction gas costs (no premium)
+-A portion of the trading fees is collected for Ethereum transaction gas costs (no premium) -Users can earn rewards by staking NOCT
 -A portion of the trading fees goes to NOCT stakers